-Chapter 1 Probabilities and random variables 1.1 Overview Probability theory provides a systematic method for describing randomness and uncertainty.
-It prescribes a set of mathematical rules for manipulating and calculating probabilities and expectations.
-It has been applied in many areas: gambling, insurance, finance, the study of experimental error, statistical inference, and more.
-One standard approach to probability theory (but not the only one) starts from the concept of a sample space, which is an exhaustive list of possible outcomes in an experiment or other situation where the result is uncertain.
-Subsets of the list are called events.
-For example, in the very simple situation where 3 coins are tossed, the sample space might be $$S = \{hhh, hht, hth, htt, thh, tht, tth, ttt\}.$$ There is an event corresponding to "the second coin landed heads", namely, $$\{hhh, hht, thh, tht\}.$$ Each element in the sample space corresponds to a uniquely specified outcome.
-Notice that S contains nothing that would specify an outcome like "the second coin spun 17 times, was in the air for 3.26 seconds, rolled 23.7 inches when it landed, then ended with heads facing up".
-If we wish to contemplate such events we need a more intricate sample space S. Indeed, the choice of S-the detail with which possible outcomes are described-depends on the sort of events we wish to study.
-In general, a sample space can make it easier to think precisely about events, but it is not always essential.
-It often suffices to manipulate events via a small number of rules (to be specified soon) without explicitly identifying the events with subsets of a sample space.
+Chapter 1 Probabilities and random variables Probability theory is a systematic method for describing randomness and uncertainty.
+It prescribes a set of rules for manipulating and calculating probabilities and expectations.
+It has been applied in many areas: gambling, insurance, the study of experimental error, statistical inference, and more.
+One standard approach to probability theory (but not the only approach) starts from the concept of a SAMPLE SPACE, which is an exhaustive list of possible outcomes in an experiment or other situation where the result is uncertain.
+Subsets of the list are called EVENTS.
+For example, in the very simple situation where 3 coins are tossed, the sample space might be $S = \{hhh, hht, hth, htt, thh, tht, tth, ttt\}.$ Notice that S contains nothing that would specify an outcome like "the second coin spun 17 times, was in the air for 3.26 seconds, rolled 23.7 inches when it landed, then ended with heads facing up".
+There is an event corresponding to "the second coin landed heads", namely, $\{hhh, hht, thh, tht\}.$ Each element in the sample space corresponds to a uniquely specified outcome.
+The choice of a sample space-the detail with which possible outcomes are described-depends on the sort of events we wish to describe.
+The sample space is constructed to make it easier to think precisely about events.
+In many cases, you will find that you don't actually need an explicitly defined sample space; it often suffices to manipulate events via a small number of rules (to be specified soon) without explicitly identifying the events with subsets of a sample space.
 If the outcome of the experiment corresponds to a point of a sample space belonging to some event, one says that the event has occurred.
 For example, with the outcome hhh each of the events {no tails}, {at least one head}, {more heads than tails} occurs, but the event {even number of heads} does not.
-The uncertainty is modelled by a probability assigned to each event.
-The probability of an event E is denoted by $\mathbb{P}E$.
-One popular interpretation of \mathbb{P} (but not the only one) is as a long run frequency: in a very large number (N) of repetitions of the experiment, (number of times E occurs)/ $N \approx \mathbb{P}E$, provided the experiments are independent of each other.
+The uncertainty is modelled by a PROBABILITY assigned to each event.
+The probabibility of an event E is denoted by $\mathbb{P}E$.
+One popular interpretation of \mathbb{P} (but not the only interpretation) is as a long run frequency: in a very large number (N) of repetitions of the experiment, (number of times E occurs)/ $N \approx \mathbb{P}E$, provided the experiments are independent of each other.